 The Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (AIR21) stands as a critical safeguard for employees within the U.S. air carrier industry and U.S. aircraft/component manufacturers.
 Enacted to uphold air carrier safety standards, AIR21 includes provisions that protect whistleblowers from retaliation when reporting safety violations.

-Who is Covered Under AIR21?
+Who Is Covered Under AIR21?

 Employees of U.S. air carriers, U.S. aircraft/component manufacturers, their contractors, and subcontractors fall under the protective umbrella of AIR21.
 These individuals are empowered to report safety concerns without fear of reprisal, ensuring transparency and accountability within the industry.